 To apply for an extension of a visa for short-stay or visa-exempt period at an IND service desk, make an appointment first.

-Please note: It is currently not possible to make an appointment at an IND desk to extend your visa or visa-exempt period.
+Please note: It is currently not possible to make an appointment at an IND desk to extend your visa.
+We handle your application for extension of your visa through the phone.
 This is because of the coronavirus measures.
 Read more on staying in the Netherlands after your visa or visa-exempt period expires in our FAQ.

 Extension of the visa-exempt term is free of charge.
 The cost of extension of a short-stay visa are [Visa extension $uitzonderingsbedrag2].
 You pay during the appointment at the IND Desk.
 You do not have to pay if your visa is: